PhantomInsights/covid-19/README.md

 ## Daily Counts Comparison

-This plot will compare the daily counts of the category we define between the countries we want.
+This plot will compare the daily counts of the field we define between the countries we want.

 We will start by defining a dictionary of countries, their labels and colors for their lines.